sf-wdi-19-20/modules/w4_d1_2_mongo_mongoose_continued/README.md

   $ use catchphrasely
   ```

 5. In your application, create a folder called `models` with a file for your first model.
-In the example, we have a `Phrase` model, so our file name is `phrase.js`.
+In the example, we have a `Phrase` model, so our model's filename is `phrase.js`.
 Your folder structure should look similar to this:

   ```
   | catchphrasely